AugustMajtenyi/Analytics-Portfolio/README.md

   <img src="Pictures/Phoenix Population Lacking Health Insurance.png" alt="Geographic analysis overview pic" style="max-height: 200px;" />
 </a>
 _click image for closer look_
-Analyzing public data from the USDA and CDC to identify potential food deserts.
+Analyzing public data from the USDA and CDC to identify food deserts.
 Census-tract data from 2010 and 2015 were visualized with GeoPandads and Matplotlib.
-This project includes an EBM model that predicts 2015 populations with low food access, also clustering analysis within high-need cities.
+This project includes an EBM model that predicts populations having low food access, also clustering analysis within high-need cities.